MatthewDiana/GoogleScholarReportGenerator/README.md

 ## Overview

-Google Scholar Report Generator (GSRG) is a simple GUI which allows you to easily scrape and organize publications into reports of various formats.
+Google Scholar Report Generator (GSRG) is a simple GUI which allows you to easily scrape and organize publications on Google Scholar into reports of various formats.
+The program utilizes the [jsoup](http://jsoup.org/) library (for web scraping) and [WindowBuilder](https://eclipse.org/windowbuilder/) (for GUI designer).

 ## How to Use
-1. Click here to download the .tar file containing the necessary files.
+1. [Click here](http://matthewdiana.com/downloads/GSRG.zip) to download the .zip file containing the necessary files.
 2. Extract to your machine using your favorite decompression utility.
 3. Open urls.txt, modify the pre-populated text document in the format provided, and save.
 4. Open GSRG.jar, choose your formatting options, and click "Generate".
 A file will be generated in the local directory and automatically opened.

-You can download the tar archive file which contains the JAR and sample urls.txt file.

 ## Screenshots